Visit Lawrence!

 From remembering to turn in assignments to showing up for soccer practice on time, the development of strong executive function skills is vital to student success!
 In kindergarten through high school classrooms, we help our students build the mental processes that allow them to plan, focus their attention, remember and follow instructions, and juggle multiple tasks simultaneously.
 These executive function skills depend on working memory, mental flexibility, and self-control, which individuals can develop over time.
 Our built-in methods explicitly teach students how to stay organized, follow directions, and meet their deadlines.

-• Managing time
+• Manage time

-• Organizing thoughts and materials
+• Organize thoughts and materials

-• Reflecting on past behaviors and outcomes
+• Reflect on past behaviors and outcomes

 Executive function does not come easily to some, but it is essential to building confidence and juggling the many tasks and events that students face as they grow and prepare for life outside of a structured setting.
 Because of the human brain’s plasticity and enormous capacity for learning, it is possible to significantly improve executive functioning through evidence-based classroom strategies and support.